BeeGFS Hive Index

 The index will be created inside the BeeGFS itself.
 Each subdirectory will have a .bdm.db database file containing metadata information specific to that subdirectory.
 Tables containing detailed metadata information about the files inside that directory (for example filename, timestamps, size, extended attributes, etc.).

-The Disadvantages of creating an index inside BeeGFS are that it may interfere with on-going BeeGFS filesystem operations.
-If you want to keep the index data within BeeGFS, metadata scanning can be scheduled when there is little traffic on the filesystem.
+The Disadvantages of creating an index inside BeeGFS are that it may interfere with on-going BeeGFS file system operations.
+If you want to keep the index data within BeeGFS, metadata scanning can be scheduled when there is little traffic on the file system.

 ../_images/hive_index_in-tree-index.png